 It’s one thing to have a plan for security orchestration, but it’s another to get it up and running and use it to its full potential.

-At this point, most security professionals know that orchestration and automation are a “need to have,” not a “nice to have,” but to fully leverage security orchestration, there are a few considerations that will help you get the most out of your new workflows.
+At this point, most security professionals know that security orchestration and automation are a “need to have,” not a “nice to have,” but to fully leverage security orchestration, there are a few considerations that will help you get the most out of your new workflows.
 Using the "people, process, and technology" model, let's break down the effective components of security orchestration to ensure success in your organization.

 Security orchestration is about connecting tools so that workflows can execute automatically.
 Naturally, you need a good technology foundation in place to fully leverage orchestration, and ultimately, automation.